 Explore the Estuary: An Adult Learning Series

-Hosted by the Maryland Coastal Bays Program, the “Explore the Estuary” education series offers the unique opportunity for adults to continue to broaden their knowledge of the Maryland Coastal Bays watershed.
-There will be four programs for 2022 that each provide an in-depth look into both the natural world and conservation issues within the Coastal Bays.
-The field programs will be held in April, June, September, and October and each feature an expert who will contribute professional knowledge on the program focus.
-Topics for 2022 could include coastal resiliency, oysters, horseshoe crab spawning, invasive plants, nature journaling, and living shorelines.
+The “Explore the Estuary” education series offers the unique opportunity for adults to continue to broaden their knowledge of the Maryland Coastal Bays watershed.
+There will be four programs for 2023 that each provide an in-depth look into both the natural world and conservation issues within the Coastal Bays.
+The programs will be held in May, June, September, and October and will each feature an expert who will contribute professional knowledge on the program focus.
+Topics for 2023 could include source reduction, nature preserves, horseshoe crab spawning, nature journaling, and living shorelines.

 Registration and detailed descriptions for each of these programs will be made available for the month leading up to the events.
-All webinars are free to attend, and if there is a fee for the field experience, it will be indicated on the registration form.
 For more information on these programs, please email Education Coordinator, Liz Wist, at firstname.lastname@example.org.

 Journey up the Coast: An In-Person Exploration of the Inland and Coastal Bays

-Registration is now open for Journey Up the Coast!
-This FREE in-person exploration will be happening on July 5th and 7th from 9:00 – 12:30pm.
+Save the Date for Journey Up the Coast 2023!
+This FREE in-person exploration will be happening on July 6th and 13th from 9:30 am – 12:00 pm.
 Join the Delaware Center for the Inland Bays and MCBP as we explore Delaware’s Inland Bays and Maryland’s Coastal Bays!
-Youth ages 8-12 will get the chance to learn and explore these unique watersheds through fun, hands-on explorations.
+Youth ages 6-12 will get the chance to learn and explore these unique watersheds through fun, hands-on explorations.
 They will be able to seine and handle local bay critters, explore a forest ecosystem, practice their investigation skills, and make new friends!

-This free program will occur outdoors on two separate days, July 5 at James Farm Ecological Preserve in Ocean View, DE, and July 7 at Assateague State Park in Berlin, MD.
-Youth can attend one, or both days.
+This free program will occur outdoors on two separate days, July 6 at Assateague State Park in Berlin, MD, and July 13 at James Farm Ecological Preserve in Ocean View, DE,.
+Youth can attend one or both days.
 Please email any questions to email@example.com.

 Discover Your Watershed